bocadilloproject/bocadillo/docs/getting-started/quickstart.md

 ## Hello, world!

-Here is a simple "Hello, world!" example demonstrating a minimal Bocadillo application:
+Here is a traditional "Hello, world!" example demonstrating a minimal Bocadillo application:

 <<<@/docs/getting-started/snippets/hello.py

 If you've ever worked with [Flask], the API should look familiar.
-Still, let's break this down:
+Still, let's break this code down:

 1. First, we import the `bocadillo` package.
 2. Then, we create an `API` instance.